PGHM/braintrain/README.md

+Studying sessions for Sanoma.

-Brain Train sessions for Houston Inc.
+Used to be Brain Train sessions for Houston Inc.